VCWVL/wede5020-part-2-Istux/README.md

 Enable Scalability: Build a structure that can easily incorporate future enhancements such as product filtering, newsletter signups, and full e-commerce integration.

 Key Features and Functionality

-Home Page (index.html)
+Home Page (index.html).
-Welcome banner with a background image
+Welcome banner with a background image.
-Navigation bar linking to all pages
+Navigation bar linking to all pages.
-Brief introduction about the business
+Brief introduction about the business.

 Products Page (products.html)
-Grid layout showcasing fruits and vegetables
+Grid layout showcasing fruits and vegetables.
-Product images with short descriptions
+Product images with short descriptions.
-Responsive design for mobile and desktop
+Responsive design for mobile and desktop.

 About Us Page (about.html)
 Mission and vision statements